 Tension can quickly escalate to agitation and even aggression for seniors with dementia.
 Seniors may also be aware of your own stress, which can lead to further distress for them.
 It’s essential to remain calm, even in the face of agitation, and to know which activities are most calming for your loved one and have them on hand to diffuse difficult circumstances.
 This could be a tactical activity, the person’s favorite music, a walk outdoors, listening to a story read out loud – it may take a bit of trial and error to discover what works best.

-Grace Home Care’s Topeka home care experts are skilled and experienced in Alzheimer’s and dementia care, and would love to partner with you in providing the highest possible quality of care for your senior loved one.
+Grace Home Care’s Topeka senior care experts are skilled and experienced in Alzheimer’s and dementia care, and would love to partner with you in providing the highest possible quality of care for your senior loved one.
+We can also provide the much needed respite care Topeka family caregivers need when caring for senior loved ones.
 Call us at 785.286.CARE to request a free in-home meeting or to get answers to any of your dementia care questions.